AI, progress & app workflow

 What to do next

-For "How to use comfort notes without turning progress into pressure", choose one low-pressure action: write one comfort note before changing the plan.
-Use the related Orena guide for "How to use comfort notes without turning progress into pressure" when you want app support for that action.
-The useful signal for "How to use comfort notes without turning progress into pressure" is whether the reader can keep private photos contextual rather than definitive with less uncertainty.
+For "Progress use: comfort notes", choose one low-pressure action: write one comfort note before changing the plan.
+Use the related Orena guide for "Progress use: comfort notes" when you want app support for that action.
+The useful signal for "Progress use: comfort notes" is whether the reader can keep private photos contextual rather than definitive with less uncertainty.

 Evidence boundary